syncweek-react-aad/react-aad/README.md

-**:exclamation: UPDATE: During the Microsoft OneWeek hackathon (July 26th-27th) there are plans to work on v3.0 of AAD for React.
+**:raising_hand_woman: UPDATE: During the Microsoft OneWeek hackathon (July 26th-27th) there are plans to work on v3.0 of AAD for React.
 For Microsoft FTEs who are interested in participating, please reach out to Andrew Craswell (andcra) for information.**

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1908292/64083094-6321ce80-ccce-11e9-8c09-4101444bc4f8.png">